Follow my blog with Bloglovin

 As stay at home parents (or even wage earning “working” parents, really), there seems to be an endless loop of errands to make, day in and day out.
 Sometimes it could feel like all we do is hop in and out of the car, and drive to and from places.

 Personally, I loathe driving way too much, and would do almost anything to not drive anywhere.
 But sometimes it is unavoidable.
 Or is it?

 Many years ago, I had a wage paying job, meaning I worked outside of the home.
 But I also had a daughter with some health issues, which meant extra trips to specialists, labs, drug store, etc. Not counting the usual grocery shopping, picking up and dropping off stuff and such.

 However, when I became a full time stay at home mom, I had a big goal in mind: to drop my driving around to a minimum.
 And to only go where I wanted to go.
-Pretty ambitious, huh?
+Pretty ambitious goal, huh?
 Well, yes, it is.
 It was ambitious.
 But also completely doable.

 My biggest concern was and still is, the insane amount of time spent away from home.
 I am a home body.
 I love being at home way too much.
 But there’s another issue that should not be overlooked: gas prices and gas usage.

 Unless you have an extremely cost effective, eco friendly, newer car, chances are you are wasting way too much gas running around in circles.
 And by circles, I mean literally.
 Oftentimes, we go about our errands in the most erratic, disorganized way.

 If this speaks to you, then continue reading.
 And if it doesn’t, continue reading anyway ;).
 Chances are, if not you, somebody you know has been making the oil companies richer than they absolutely have to.
 By following these few very simple and doable tips you could make things go better.
 And your days move smoother.
 And your wallets happier.